rmoehn/farlamp/README.md

 1. Take the implementation of iterated distillation and amplification from Christiano et al.'s ‘Supervising strong learners by amplifying weak experts’ and adapt it to reinforcement learning.
-It's using supervised learning now.
+(It is using supervised learning now.)
-2. Introduce overseer failures and see how they impact the overall failure rate.
+2. Introduce overseer failures and see how they influence the overall failure rate.
-3. Write a paper a
+3. Write a paper about the results.

 [Overseer failures in SupAmp and ReAmp](overfail2.pdf) contains a more extensive introduction, as well as an explanation of the relevant terms, concepts etc.